 - host-addr Internet address of the host (the targeted recipient).
-(Maximum host addresses: 5 trap destination IP address entries) - community-string Password-like community string sent with the notification operation.
+(Maximum host addresses: 5 trap destination IP address entries) - inform Notifications are sent as inform messages.
+Note that this option is only available for version 2c and 3 hosts.
+(Default: traps are used) - retries The maximum number of times to resend an inform message if the recipient does not acknowledge receipt.
+(Range: 0-255; Default: 3) - seconds The number of seconds to wait for an acknowledgment before resending an inform message.
+(Range: 0-2147483647 centiseconds; Default: 1500 centiseconds) - community-string Password-like community string sent with the notification operation to SNMP V1 and V2c hosts.
 Although you can set this string using the snmp-server host command by itself, we recommend that you define this string using the snmp-server community command prior to using the snmp-server host command.
-(Maximum length: 32 characters) - version Specifies whether to send notifications as SNMP v1 or v2c traps.
-(Range: 1, 2c; Default: 1)
+(Maximum length: 32 characters) - version Specifies whether to send notifications as SNMP Version 1, 2c or 3 traps.
+(Range: 1, 2c, 3; Default: 1) - auth | noauth | priv This group uses SNMPv3 with authentication, no authentication, or with authentication and privacy.
+See "Simple Network Management Protocol" on page 3-37 for further information about these authentication and encryption options. - port Host UDP port to use.
+(Range: 1-65535; Default: 162)

+- Host Address: None

+- Notification Type: Traps

-Host Address: None SNMP Version: 1
+- SNMP Version: 1

+- UDP Port: 162

 - If you do not enter an snmp-server host command, no notifications are sent.
 In order to configure the switch to send SNMP notifications, you must enter at least one snmp-server host command.
 In order to enable multiple hosts, you must issue a separate snmp-server host command for each host. - The snmp-server host command is used in conjunction with the snmp-server enable traps command.
-Use the snmp-server enable traps command to specify which SNMP notifications are sent globally.
+Use the snmp-server enable traps command to enable the sending of traps or informs and to specify which SNMP notifications are sent globally.
 For a host to receive notifications, at least one snmp-server enable traps command and the snmp-server host command for that host must be enabled. - Some notification types cannot be controlled with the snmp-server enable traps command.
-For example, some notification types are always enabled. - The switch can send SNMP version 1 or version 2c notifications to a host IP address, depending on the SNMP version that the management station supports.
-If the snmp-server host command does not specify the SNMP version, the default is to send SNMP version 1 notifications.
+For example, some notification types are always enabled. - Notifications are issued by the switch as trap messages by default.
+The recipient of a trap message does not send a response to the switch.
+Traps are therefore not as reliable as inform messages, which include a request for acknowledgement of receipt.
+Informs can be used to ensure that critical information is received by the host.
+However, note that informs consume more system resources because they must be kept in memory until a response is received.
+Informs also add to network traffic.
+You should consider these effects when deciding whether to issue notifications as traps or informs.